kio42069/yapping/src/blog/patience.md

 [the legendary solars](https://kiddofour.netlify.app/images/solars.pdf)

-# The Rise of A.L.P.H.A
+# The Rise of ALPHA

 I don't remember a large chunk of this story, but it starts off with the 6 or 7 kids of the original group from the last book in various different parts of the Earth.